 The Unhealthiest Snacks On the Planet

 To keep blood sugar levels stable, metabolism running, and weight loss on track, a snack can be one of the best tools in your arsenal.
-But if you choose unhealthy snacks—they're often the kinds that come in packages—then you do the exact opposite.
+But if you choose unhealthy snacks (aka processed ones that come in packages) then you risk experiencing the exact opposite.
 Big yikes.

 That's why we've rounded up some of the most popular chips, crackers, popcorn, cookies, and snack bars that either have sketchy nutritionals or do more harm than good for your belly.
 Make sure you're not munching on these truly unhealthy snacks.
 Instead, stock up on The 7 Healthiest Foods to Eat Right Now.

 Lay's Potato Chips, Barbecue

-These are an American favorite—especially for the male population.
-They're not the worst chip on this list in calories or sodium, but they do still contain 10 grams of fat.
-If six-pack abs are in your sights, these chips are not your friend.
+These chips are an American favorite.
+They're not the worst chip on this list with regard to calories or sodium, but they do still contain 10 grams of fat.
+If six-pack abs are in your sights, regularly munching on these chips may keep you from achieving your goal.

 Although these may have a more pleasing texture, they're not worth the eye-popping fat content.
-(Trivia: Ruffles was originally created to mimic the ruffles in fabric during the late 1950s.
-Its design was supposed to prevent breakage.)
+Save these textured chips for occasional indulgences.

 Lay's Potato Chips, Classic

 These are so salty and oily, you'll find a coating on both your fingers and tongue after just one.
-That's reason enough to stay away!
+That's reason enough to limit your consumption of this classic snack at the next picnic or sporting event you attend!

 Pringles Sour Cream & Onion

 Herr's Ketchup Flavored Potato Chips

 If you're one of those people who puts ketchup on literally everything, you're probably tempted to indulge in these chips.
 But proceed with caution.
-Combining two salty items can only produce one result: sky-high sodium and fat.
-One serving contains 10 grams of fat and 300 milligrams of sodium.
+Combining two salty items can only produce one result: sky-high sodium.
+One serving contains just under 300 milligrams of sodium.
+Remember, you should try and limit your intake of sodium to less than 2,300 milligrams per day.

 Ruffles Cheddar & Sour Cream

 The nutritional profile of these and Ruffles' Original are about the same.
-However, this cheesy flavor contains artificial dyes, which a study in Neurotherapeutics discovered can contribute to ADHD in children.
+However, this cheesy flavor contains two artificial dyes, Yellow 6 and Yellow 5, which a study published in the journal Neurotherapeutics discovered can contribute to ADHD in children.

 Ruffles Baked Cheddar & Sour Cream